Spend Summer Outside

 Small class sizes

-We maintain a maximum 5:1 ratio of students to instructors because we believe small class sizes create a safer adventure environment with more individual attention.
+We maintain a maximum 6:1 ratio of students to instructors because we know mentor-mentee relationships are the core value of our experience together.
+Small class sizes also create a safer adventure environment and help us manage risk.

 Nick Wilkes has extensive experience working with youth and teaching in the outdoors.
 Nick has taught outdoor sports like sailing, paddling, canyoneering, rock climbing, mountain biking and teambuilding for over 20 years at places like UW Hoofers, Teton Science Schools and Zion Adventure Company.
 He holds an M.S. in Environmental Education from Antioch University and has over 1,500 days of field instruction under his belt.